A great place to see restoration of fisheries, shorebird, frog and rainforest habitat.

 Over 200 species of birds live in or visit the Hunter River estuary.
 Smaller birds can be heard, if not always seen in the mangroves and rainforest areas.
-When coming to Kooragang Wetlands Ash Island to birdwatch, call in at the Information Centre to hear of any recent unusual sightings and/or to report your own findings.
 The Hunter Bird Observers Club has produced a birding route guide for Ash Island (printer-friendly version).
 This tells you the best places to go if avian adventure is your aim.
 About 45 of these species are shorebirds and 34 species are migratory shorebirds spending from August to mid-April in the estuary.
 They can sometimes be seen feeding at low tide searching on mudflats and saltmarshes and gathering on roosts at high tide.
 In April they return to Siberia, northern Asia and Alaska to breed.

 Fish and Prawns

 Schools of tiny juvenile fish swim into the saltmarsh areas with the incoming tide.
 Look out for them in the tidal creeks and shallow pools.